cyril-k/rag-eval-mlflow/README.md

 ![retriever metrics](assets/retriever.png)

 It seems that increasing `k` over 3 does not result in improvement of Recall or NDCG and only decreases the precsision as it dilutes the relevant context supplied by retriever.

+## Conclusion

+It becomes increasingly important to invest time and effort into LLMOps, especially with fast growth of accessibility of LLM inference we are experiencing these days.
+Due to their non-deterministic nature, LLMs pose some challenges to evaluate and require particular attention when engineering evaluation metrics.
+Use cases such as RAG especially require meticulous evaluation procedure since a RAG pipeline has quite a lot of moving parts, each of them contributing to the final result.
+In addition to classic precision/recall oriented metrics, additional criteria are of concerns, such as latency and cost per token.

+MLFlow provides a solid framework including some prebuilt metrics which may serve as an inspiration of a ML Engineer looking to craft their own use-case specific evaluation workflow.
+It also provides an easy-to-use aggregation platform to keep track of all your experiments and evaluation runs.